Teniente-dan/nu.xx.xxxx/fieldBuilder/readme.md

 How to fill creat fields
 0. Header for templates are taken from column tempHeader, if empty then its not counted as header
+00. retValues should be different to ensure test can trigger errors accordingly

 1. With Search helps: these fields get their input value by selection in list, type input and valueHelp marked; retValue has to be the one mockserver sents